christophihl/academic-kickstart/content/lehre/network.md

 6. {{< hl >}}Amir Kotobi: Dynamic structure investigation of biomolecules with pattern recognition algorithms and X-ray experiments{{< /hl >}} <br/>
 The biological functions of macromolecular systems, such as peptides and proteins, are largely defined by their spatial and electronic structures and thus it is of great importance to have high resolution view over these structures.
 Dynamic structure investigation of biomolecules with advanced molecular dynamic simulations and machine learning approaches on the basis of free energy calculations can give valuable opportunity in analysing the trajectories.

-7. {{< hl >}}Mijail Guillemard: Basics of Persistent Homology in Machine Learning{{< /hl >}} <br/>
-Persistent Homology is a recent development in applied algebraic topology that has been used in several machine learning strategies.
-In this talk, we present a short introduction to this topic with several applications in signal processing and data analysis.

 8. {{< hl >}}Prof. Date: Nihat Ay: Information Geometry for Deep Learning{{< /hl >}} <br/>
 In the first part of my presentation I will highlight the importance of the geometric perspective when dealing with learning systems.
 Information geometry offers a general framework for the identification of natural geometric structures for learning.
 The impact of this approach has been demonstrated in terms of the natural gradient method, one of the most prominent information-geometric methods within the field of machine learning.
 It was proposed by Amari in 1998 and uses the Fisher-Rao metric as a Riemannian metric for the definition of a gradient within optimisation tasks.
 Since then it proved to be extremely efficient in the context of neural networks, reinforcement learning, and robotics.
 However, training deep neural networks with this method remains a difficult task.
 I will present recent results that allow us to greatly simplify the natural gradient for deep learning.
 I will conclude my talk with an outline of further applications and extensions of information geometry that are particularly important for mathematical data science. <br/>
 <br/>